google/flatbuffers/docs/source/tutorial.md

     Offset<Monster> orc = Monster.EndMonster(builder);
     ```

-!!! warning

-    When serializing tables, you must fully serialize it before attempting to
-    serialize another reference type.
-If you try to serialize in a nested
-    manner, you will get an assert/exception/panic depending on your language.

 ### Finishing

 At this point, we have serialized a `Monster` we've named "orc" to the